 The hidden gem village resort

-Twinned with Les Baux de Provence, a pearl in a setting, a village at the end of the world, a postcard.
+Twin village to Les Baux-de-Provence, a gem in a setting, a village at the end of the world, a postcard.

-Nestled at an altitude of 1,800 m at the foot of the Col de l'Iseran, the highest road pass in the Alps at 2,770 m, passable from June to October, Bonneval sur Arc was voted 6th favorite village of the French in 2015.
+Nestled at an altitude of 1,800 meters at the foot of the Col de l’Iseran (the highest road pass in the Alps at 2,770 meters, open from June to October), Bonneval sur Arc voted the 6th favorite village of the French in 2015.

 BON_video-cover